henrimagosso/myfirstcalculator/README.md

 # myfirstcalculator
-A simple exercise to practice the basal logic in python
+A simple exercise to practice the basal logic and syntax in python

 Apenas um teste simples para treinar a lógica de programação e sintaxe de python